Symantec/Dominator/cmd/vm-control/README.md

   		   *Hypervisor*.
 This is primarily for debugging
 - **get-vm-info**: get and show the information for a VM
 - **list-vms**: list the IP addresses for all VMs
+- **remove-excess-addresses**: remove free addresses for a specific *Hypervisor* above the specified limit
 - **replace-vm-image**: replace the root image for a VM.
 The old root image is saved.
 The VM must not be running
 - **replace-vm-user-data**: replace the user data for a VM.
 The old user data is